 Before I even thought about a DIY squat rack, though, I went squat rack shopping online.

-All I needed was a squat rack that was simple and basic, but the cost was still over my budget at the time so I decided a wooden squat rack I could build myself was worth taking a shot at.
+All I needed was something simple and basic, but the cost to buy a squat rack was still over my budget at the time so I decided a wooden squat rack I could build myself was worth taking a shot at.

 This article may contain affiliate links.
 If you purchase through one of these links I may, at no extra cost to you, earn a commission.